cardano-foundation/CIPs/CIP-array-builtin/README.md

 however that would require an intermediate representation of a collection of elements.
 Fortunately this already exists in the builtin language in the form of builtin lists.
 We can then naturally introduce a function which transforms lists into arrays: `listToArray`.

-Since the only current method of constructing arrays is via `listToArray`, one may ask whether the `lengthOfArray` builtin is at all necessary.
-We believe that, indeed, `lengthOfArray` is redundant in the current specification.
-The reason is that traversing the list to construct the array is enough to also compute its length.
-However, we have decided that `lengthOfArray` should be kept as future work will depend upon its existence.
-Some components of Plutus Core could be natively represented as arrays, and there would be no other way to access their length in constant time other than through a builtin.
-The [Arrays in `Data`](#arrays-in-data) section considers such a case.

 ### Slices